NSE Wins Outstanding Invaluable Company Award for CSR | Hallmarknews

-The Nigerian Stock Exchange has won a “Rotary Outstanding Invaluable Company Award” from Rotary International District 9110, Nigeria, one of the 535 Districts that make up Rotary International worldwide.
+The Nigerian Stock Exchange (NSE) has won the “Rotary Outstanding Invaluable Company Award” from Rotary International District 9110, Nigeria for its social responsibility projects.

 In a notification letter signed by its District Governor, Mr. Kola Sodipo Rotary said the award was bestowed on NSE based on its “impactful Corporate Social Responsibility projects in the areas of Education, Health, Economic and Youth Empowerment, and Environment, amongst others, which Rotary considers invaluable in the service to humanity.